MCD4U/bayview-secondary-school/README.md

 ### Corkboard

 A corkboard is a re-textured painting (`alban`); as a result it actually extrudes from the wall.
-If an [invisible sign](#invisible-sign) is placed before the painting is placed, then you can have text show up on the corkboard as seen in the following image:
+If a sign is placed before the painting is placed, then you can have text show up on the corkboard as seen in the following image:

 ![](https://cdn.discordapp.com/attachments/269226485951234068/714338083880828928/corkboard.png)